How to Deal with an Incontinent Dog

 Incontinence often shows itself in your dog’s behavior before it shows itself on your floor.
 It can start by urine chronically dripping onto your dog’s skin.
 This can cause redness as well as cause your dog to lick that area excessively.
 You may also notice your dog’s bed or that favorite corner where he sleeps has a foul odor and is often damp.
 Many pet parents will first notice the incontinence when their dogs are sleeping.
 As the disease progresses, they may notice their dog leaking urine while awake as well.
 Signs of urinary incontinence and fecal incontinence will vary.

 How Is Urinary Incontinence Treated?

 Since there are many different underlying causes of incontinence, treatment for the issue can vary.
 Sometimes a medication may be prescribed that prevents everyday accidents.
-Other treatments may focus on hormone therapy, while still others will attempt to strengthen the urethral sphincter.
+Other treatments may focus on hormone therapy, while others will attempt to strengthen the urethral sphincter.

 Collagen injections are a newer treatment that have shown promising results.
 However, if the incontinence is a result of bladder stones, a protruding disc or congenital abnormality, surgery may be recommended.